jhc010/jhc010.github.io/_posts/2018-03-03-Learning-Computer-Vision.markdown

 date:   2018-03-03
 categories: Python Computer_Vision
 ---
-Just posting some snippets from my past assignments for a Visual Programming class that I thought were interesting.
+Just posting some snippets from my past assignments for a Computer Vision class that I thought were interesting.

 [Foreground and background][fgbg]